cmstas/NtupleTools/AutoTwopler/README.md

 - [x] Copy metadata (AND json) to backup directory (right now, it's copied only to the final directory)
 - [x] If merged files are already in the final directory, either warn users or mark job as done
 - [ ] Be able to nuke and resubmit job from dashboard
+- [ ] Be able to instantaneously refresh statuses (i.e., interrupt sleeping for 10m)
 - [x] Resubmit crab task if been bootstrapped or some other thing for longer than x minutes
 - [x] Don't wait on last x% of MC samples to finish up in crab (put a mask on the job number)
 - [ ] Have Condor submission possibility for certain jobs that misbehave